-Full-day testing of the system on weekdays commences on 28 May 2017, exactly two months after initial testing, and continues on several weekdays.
-The full fleet of 124 trains will be tested, as compared to 55 trains during Sunday testing.
-The LTA highlighted issues including the platform screen doors not opening and trains overshooting their station.
+Full implementation of the CBTC system commenced on 28 May 2017, but publicised as full-day week testing.
+The full fleet of 124 trains was tested, as compared to 55 trains during Sunday testing.
+The LTA highlighted issues, including the platform screen doors not opening, and trains overshooting their station.
 In addition, stopping trains accurately at overground stations was challenging during wet weather, especially when having to work with four different types of trains on the NSL.
 As such, the braking profiles had to be fine tuned for wet weather operation.

 The system is expected to be fully operational later in 2017.

 East West Line Implementation